• Skip to primary navigation

 • Cube the fried tofu and slice the boiled pig’s ears and pork belly into bite-sized pieces then set aside

-• Combine the sugar, salt, soy sauce, and vinegar in bowl.
+• Combine the vinegar sauce ingredients starting with sugar, salt, soy sauce, and vinegar.
 Stir.

 • Microwave for 1 minute.